Applesauce is easy to make and is super kid-friendly. Add more flavor by mixing in other fruits like this Sugar Free Strawberry Apple Sauce.

 Well, when I grew up there was only one kind of applesauce found and it had sugar.
 Now, you can find other brands and varieties: sugar-free, all natural, organic and fruit blends.
 No longer do you have to buy a a giant jar or mini plastic cups.
 You can suck it up in a pouch, not even needing a spoon.

-My Sugar-Free Applesauce with Strawberries is easy to make and even easier to eat.
+It is ridiculously easy to make and even more ridiculously easier to eat.
 My daughter licks her bowl clean.
 Ok, it’s not strawberry season and I did use frozen strawberries, which can be just as nutritious as fresh.
 A little fusion of summer and fall in a jar.

 And, I was able to can some to give as gifts this December.
 But I suspect my kids will break into them beforehand!

 Kids will love this wonderful blend of apples and strawberries.
 Recipe by Laura Bashar of Family Spice

 - 3/4 lb strawberries , frozen